How to Conduct a Social Media Audit in 8 Easy Steps: Template Included

 Here’s how the cross-channel slide looks in practice:

-The charts and audience and engagement summaries were pulled from Crumbl’s dashboard in Rival IQ.
+The charts and audience and engagement summaries were pulled from Zara’s dashboard in Rival IQ.
 The data was auto-populated based on the reporting period.
 The landscape generated visual standings which makes it easier to understand and digest in a report format.
 Including a cross-channel overview in your audit helps to quickly understand how your brand is performing and where it’s seeing the most success.
-For Crumbl, we can see that Instagram is the brand’s most engaging channel and its audience increased over the course of the reporting period.
+For Zara, we can see that Instagram is the brand’s most engaging channel and its audience increased over the course of the reporting period.

 Step 4: Dive into channel-specific metrics